Industry Insight · For Engineering Teams

 └── SKILL.md

-Let's build something real.
-Say your team has specific PR review standards: you want Claude to check for breaking changes, verify test coverage, enforce naming conventions, and flag security concerns.
-Here's how you'd encode that into a skill.
+Say your team has specific PR review standards.
+You want Claude to check for breaking changes, verify test coverage, enforce naming conventions, and flag security concerns.
+Here's how you encode that into a skill.

 Terminal